 It is always a good idea to get confirmation that your insurance company will insure your new property and confirm your new rate.
 Some older properties may have tougher times obtaining insurance due to things like; knob and tube electricity or fuse panels, distance from emergency services, valid permits for additions, types of materials used in the manufacturing of the house etc.

-CONGRATULATIONS YOU JUST BOUGHT YOUR FIRST HOME.
-THAT WAS NOT SO BAD !
+CONGRATULATIONS YOU JUST BOUGHT YOUR FIRST HOME. !

 I PURCHASED A HOME NOW WHAT ?